• Approach to Resource Conservation and Circulation

 ■ Biomass bottles

-The SHIONOGI Group uses biomass bottles for Cinal EX Pro chewable tablets, Cymbalta, Irbetan, Pirespa, Baktar Mini, and Almeta.
-Biomass bottles (plant-derived polyethylene bottles) are packaging containers made of polyethylene derived from materials left over from sugarcane processing.
-Renewable polyethylene derived from sugarcane accounts for more than 90% of the raw material of our biomass bottles, which conform to the standards established by the Japan BioPlastics Association for biomass plastic identification labeling.
-(The biomass plastic symbol mark is displayed on the product containers.)*1 By switching from conventional petroleum-derived polyethylene bottles to biomass bottles, we can reduce CO2 emissions and conserve fossil fuel resources.
-This contributed to reducing CO2 emissions by 1.7 tons compared to conventional bottles in FY2022.
+SHIONOGI uses biomass bottles for Cinal EX Pro chewable tablets, Cymbalta, Irbetan, Pirespa, Baktar combination granules, Baktar combination tablets, Baktar mini combination tablets, Almeta, Fulmeta, Rinderon-DP, Rinderon-VG, and Rinderon-V. Biomass bottles (plant-derived polyethylene bottles) are packaging containers made of polyethylene derived from materials left over from sugarcane processing.
+Renewable polyethylene derived from sugarcane accounts for more than 90% of the raw material of our biomass bottles, which conform to the standards established by the Japan BioPlastics Association for biomass plastic identification labeling (The biomass plastic symbol mark is displayed on the product containers).*3 By switching from conventional petroleum-derived polyethylene bottles to biomass bottles, we can reduce CO2 emissions and conserve fossil fuel resources.
+This contributed to reducing CO2 emissions by 42.3 tons compared to conventional bottles in FY2023.
 We are currently conducting a technical study to gradually expand the use of biomass polyethylene to other product packaging.

 Cinal EX Pro chewable tablets

-*1 Biomass plastic identification labeling: Biomass plastic products (biomass plastics) are those that contain organic (such as plant-derived) materials in excess of a specified percentage as their plastic component.
-The Japan BioPlastics Association certifies products that meet its criteria and permits the use of its symbol mark on them so that consumers can easily identify biomass plastics.
+*3 Biomass plastic identification labeling: Biomass plastic products (biomass plastics) are those that contain organic (such as plant-derived) materials in excess of a specified percentage as their plastic component.
+The Japan BioPlastics Association certifies products that meet its criteria and permits the use of its symbol mark so that consumers can easily identify biomass plastics.

 ■ Reuse of organic solvents

-We collect organic solvents used during the manufacturing process of active pharmaceutical ingredients (APIs) at the Kanegasaki Plant, such as dichloromethane, ethyl acetate, and methanol, in-house for reuse, thereby effectively using resources and controlling waste generation.
+We collect organic solvents used during the manufacturing process of active pharmaceutical ingredients (APIs) at the Kanegasaki Plant, such as dichloromethane, ethyl acetate, and methanol, for reuse in-house, thereby effectively using resources and controlling waste generation.

-*2 Recycling where used products are processed into raw materials to recreate the same type of products
+*4 Recycling that processes used products into raw materials to recreate the same type of products

-For products, in line with the revision of the Pharmaceuticals and Medical Devices Act*4 (for digitization of package inserts), we have abolished paper package inserts enclosed with products (the response has been completed for 164 out of 170 products).
-Furthermore, for Linderon (three types of products), by changing from individual packaging boxes to shrink packaging,*5 we contributed to a reduction of 0.47 tons of CO2 emissions compared to conventional products in FY2022.
+For products, in line with the revision of the Pharmaceuticals and Medical Devices Act*6 (for digitization of package inserts), we have abolished paper package inserts enclosed with products (all products are now compliant).
+Furthermore, for Linderon (three types of products), by changing from individual packaging boxes to shrink packaging,*7 we contributed to a reduction of 6.0 tons of paper resources in FY2023 (a reduction in CO2 emissions of 0.48 tons) compared to conventional products.

 Individual packaging boxes abolished